Practical Activity for 11-14 14-16

 Each student will need:

 - Two different sized bottles with long necks (optional)

-If students can’t whistle, they can ask another person at home to be their sound source.
-Alternatively, they could blow over bottles or use a musical instrument such as a guitar or a recorder.
+If students can’t whistle, they can blow over bottles or use a musical instrument such as a guitar or a recorder.
 They should see that when the sound is louder the peaks of the waveform are bigger, and that when the pitch is higher the peaks are closer together.

-Students draw waveforms for sounds with different volumes and frequencies.
+Students sketch waveforms for sounds with different volumes and frequencies.